4bdulWadood/ChirperSocialMedia/README.md

 ## 💿 How to run locally
 1. "npm install" in client folder -> "npm start" in client folder to start client on http://localhost:3000/
-2. "nodemon index.js" in server folder on another command line window to start server locally.
+2. "npm install" in server folder" -> "nodemon index.js" in server folder on another command line window to start server locally.
 ### Additional Steps
 3. Simulate multiple users at the same time:
    * "npm start" on another command line window to start client on http://localhost:3001/ .